 Yes, you’ve read it right.
 Google is telling you that they’ve detected a Google Merchant Center policy violation in your account.
 Wait, what?
 Why?

-I know!
-This is the most frustrating email you could ever receive from Google, and an account suspension email is the last thing you want to see when running shopping ads for your Ecommerce store.
 It can only mean your ads will stop running, potential customers won’t see your products in Google, there will be less visits in your store, and your conversions will drastically decrease if you only have Google ads as your main source of traffic.

 But don’t worry.
 Relax.
 In this article, I will show you exactly the potential reasons why you’re getting this error, how you can fix it, and other tips to avoid getting your Google Merchant account suspended in the future.